2011 Ringgold–Apison tornado: Track to Ringgold

 EF3 damage was first observed as the tornado crossed Frontage Road and hit a hotel, where the company's sign was lifted from its pole and tossed to the northeast.
-On Exit 348 Interstate 75, the tornado moved through a row of restaurants, including a Ruby Tuesday.
+At Exit 348 on Interstate 75, the tornado moved through a row of restaurants, including a Ruby Tuesday.
 Several people who were eating at the restaurant sheltered in the kitchen area as the roof collapsed inward, falling on the dining area.
 A Red Roof Inn located a short distance away sustained heavy roof damage by the tornado, and headstones were broken and thrown at a cemetery nearby.
 A furniture store nearby was also heavily damaged, and the awning above the entrance was destroyed.

 Heavy damage in downtown Ringgold

 The tornado continued to move to the northeast as it hit the southern portions of Clark Field, before entering the downtown district of Ringgold.
 The tornado took its first life on Clark Circle, where the home of Rhea McClanahan was swept away, resulting in his death.
 Several homes on Spark Street were also destroyed by the tornado as it moved past.
 A building on the corner of Nashville Street and Clark Circle was heavily damaged, and a church nearby was completely destroyed.
 As the tornado struck a laundromat, the ceiling of the building fell on several people who were sheltering under tables, but none were injured.

 The Ringgold High and Middle schools, located to the north of the town's center, took a direct hit by the tornado.
 Six tennis courts that were positioned in a grid patten on the main campus were ripped from the ground, and the nets were picked up by the winds of the tornado and tossed.
 Light poles that were located near the complex's football field were tipped over, and light towers that illuminated the field were bent and fell on the field.
 The tornado uprooted trees and heavily damaged homes as it moved past Ooltewah-Ringgold Road, before running directly on top of Cherokee Valley Road, and later crossing Swallow Lane, where numerous homes were de-roofed and sustained other forms of damage, and a further twelve were completely destroyed.

 The first indication of EF4 intensity was observed as the tornado crossed Council Lane, where two homes were obliterated.
 Trees nearby were also debarked, and a short distance away several other homes were destroyed.
 The tornado grew to a width of 1400 yd as it moved through a neighborhood located near Friendship Road, where 20 homes were destroyed and deep cycloidal ground scouring was documented.
 A pickup truck located in the area was lofted by the tornado and thrown 40 yd away.
 The tornado continued to heavily granulate debris at is moved to the northeast, as more vehicles were lofted.
 A family of four were killed in a home as they tried to take shelter in a closet.